municola/robust-deepfake-detector/README.md

 4. Set model_name and other params in config.yaml accordingly
 5. Run eval.py and obtain predictions in eval_results folder, manually save ROC plot

-### Running Polimi for 3090
+#### Running Polimi for 3090

-1. Create and activate the conda environment
+The following conda envrionment should be enough to just run polimi.
 ```bash
 conda create --name polimi
 conda activate polimi